ArnoldDP/OStim-Community-Modlist/README.md

 * Open Animation Replacer

- The default key to open the menu for this is "o", this conflicts with OBody's default key.
-Open the menu and click the settings button on the bottom right, then change the key to something that doesn't get in the way.
-Since you're most likely not going to be opening this very often, I'd recommend a key thats out of the way and won't conflict with other keybinds
+ The default key to open the menu for this is Scroll Lock.
+This might conflict with other mods you want to install, so feel free to change it at any point.

 * Improved Camera